pixdoet/aMuseMent/share/doc/yt_dlp/README.txt

     # Save all videos under YouTube directory in your home directory
     -o ~/YouTube/%(title)s.%(ext)s

-Note: Options in configuration file are just the same options aka switches used in regular command line calls; thus there must be no whitespace after - or --, e.g. -o or --proxy but not - o or -- proxy.
+Note: Options in a configuration file are just the same options aka switches used in regular command line calls; thus there must be no whitespace after - or --, e.g. -o or --proxy but not - o or -- proxy.
 They must also be quoted when necessary, as if it were a UNIX shell.